 When I say herbal I mean either one of two things: red tea or infusions.

 Contrary to the name, red teas aren’t a type of tea for the western world.
 In Asia, that’s a different story, but I’ll be using the western definition for this post.
-Red teas are things things like rooibos and honeybush, and can be almost nutty/earthy in flavor.
+Red teas are things like rooibos and honeybush, and can be almost nutty/earthy in flavor.
 They’re really good as dessert teas.

 A big part of bitterness comes from over-brewing.
-I’ve had someone offer me a swing from their thermos of tea, and I didn’t know that they had left the bag in there.
+I’ve had someone offer me a swig from their thermos of tea, and I didn’t know that they had left the bag in there.
 Guess what: it was more bitter than me every time I think about Noragami not having a third season while One Piece has been going on for twenty years. (disclaimer: I have nothing against One Piece.
 I just feel like there are series that would benefit from another season and that we should spread the love)

 TAKE THE BAG OUT, PLEASE.